You must use the agile approach to project management to build and run government digital services.

 Government services also need to be able to respond quickly to policy changes and the needs of the public.

-Using waterfall methods means you may spend 18 months building a service that no longer meets government policy, can’t work with the latest technology and doesn’t meet users’ needs.
+Using waterfall methods means you may spend 18 months building a service that no longer meets government policy, cannot work with the latest technology and does not meet users’ needs.

 Agile methods allow you to quickly make any changes while you’re building the service, and also when it’s live on GOV.UK.